What kinds of spiders can you find in Maryland?

 Arrowhead Orbweavers aren’t picky with their habitats.
 Parks, gardens, and forests are all likely spots to find this spider in Maryland.
 They’re most active in the late summer and early fall.

 Interestingly, the Arrowhead Orb-weaver’s abdomen plays a huge role in its survival.
 The white reflects ultraviolet light and heat so the spider can adapt better in hotter climates.
 Additionally, the yellow and white markings on their abdomens are a mechanism to lure in prey.

 - Kukulcania hibernalis

 Female Southern House Spiders are hard to see in Maryland because they primarily stay in their webs.
-The males are observed more frequently as they tend to wander in search of food and while looking for a female to mate with.
+The males are observed more frequently as they wander in search of food while looking for a female to mate with.

 Southern House Spider Range Map